spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 This document describes how to create and configure the Data Exchange API endpoints.

-The Data Exchange API lets you create endpoints to interact with any database tables.
+The Data Exchange API lets you create endpoints to interact with any database tables through API.
 In this example, we are creating the `/dynamic-data/country` endpoint to interact with the `spy_country` table.
 When following the steps, adjust the data per your requirements.

 ## Create and configure a Data Exchange API endpoint